davegoblue/BasicStatChecks/README.md

 * Added 29-MAR-2016 - v004 includes an example of Chebyshev's inequality
 * Added 30-MAR-2016 - v004 includes examples of paired testing for means and proportions (mcnemar)
 * Added 31-MAR-2016 - v004 includes an example and barplot for the Fisher Exact test on a 2x2 matrix
-* Added 01-APR-2016 - v004 includes an example or correlations among repeatedly randomized integer vectors
+* Added 01-APR-2016 - v004 includes an example of correlations among repeatedly randomized integer vectors
+* Added 02-APR-2016 - v004 includes an example of leverage various paired points have on overall correlation